wangliang1124/Test-Field/16.FE-interview/interview-js篇1.md

     + for(var key in obj) { if(obj.hasOwnProperty(key)){ // 过滤不可枚举属性 } }
     + Object.keys(obj).forEach

-* 38.Explain the difference between mutable and immutable objects.
+* 38.Explain the difference between mutable and immutable objects. [进阶]
   * What is an example of an immutable object in JavaScript?
   * What are the pros and cons of immutability?
   * How can you achieve immutability in your own code?